turbot/guardrails-docs/docs/getting-started/getting-started-aws/send-alert-to-email/index.md

 In this guide you'll learn how to route Guardrails console notifications to email.

-This is the seventh guide in the *Getting started with AWS series*.
+This is the eighth guide in the *Getting started with AWS series*.

 **Prerequisites**:

-- Completion of the first six guides.
+- Completion of the previous guides in this series.
+- Access to the Guardrails console with administrative privlidges.

 ## Step 1: Locate the Turbot > Notifications policy type